Nanobot567/spaaace/README.md

 # spaaace
 an ascii adventure game written in python :P

+## TODO

+* more rooms
+* more enemies
+* more story
+* more garbage code